flashbots/suave-specs/specs/rigil/README.md

 1. **Developers** - create smart contracts on SUAVE Chain that define rules for SUAPPs like order flow auctions, block building, and intent executors.
 2. **Transaction Originators** - leverage unique applications on SUAVE, e.g. to send private transactions or execute your intents.
 3. **Proposers** - outsource block building to SUAVE.
 Initially, SUAVE is focused only on Ethereum.
 4. **Block Builders** - can be implemented as smart contracts inside Suave.
-In the Rigil Tesnet, SUAVE Rigil has the ability to submit bundles to external builders to help transaction inclusion during the early stages of development.
+In the Rigil Tesnet, SUAPPs can submit bundles to external builders to help with transaction inclusion during the early stages of development.
 5. **Auction Protocols** - can program their auctions as a smart contract.

 ## Rigil Design Goals